ssfsx17/sky-islands/core.md

 #### Rating 15

+**Auto Item**:

+- Reaction
+- Reserves 1 AP
+- Upon taking more than 1 damage, you perform one Use Item action of choice on yourself.

 **Prepare Healing Fruit**:

+- Alchemical Preparation
 - A healing fruit restores 20 Health to the target.

 **Expert Usage of Healing Fruit**:

+- Technique
+- 1 AP
 - Type: Throw Object
 - Range: 30 feet
 - Target: Single